Fred Figglehorn: Charted songs

+"—" denotes the song did not chart.

 Films

 Fred: The Movie

 Fred: The Movie is a 2010 film based on the YouTube series about Fred Figglehorn.
 It features Lucas Cruikshank as Fred, Pixie Lott as Judy, Jennette McCurdy as Bertha, Jake Weary as Kevin Cen, John Cena as Fred's imaginary dad, and Siobhan Fallon Hogan as Fred's mom.
 It follows the character as he tries to track down his crush, Judy after she moves away.
 It is written by David A. Goodman, directed by Clay Weiner, and produced by Brian Robbins.
 Filming began November 9, 2009, and wrapped up December 20, 2009.
 The movie premiered on Nickelodeon on September 18, 2010, and the DVD was released October 5, 2010 as well as streaming media such as Netflix.

 Fred 2: Night of the Living Fred

 Fred 2: Night of the Living Fred is a 2011 Halloween-themed sequel to Fred: The Movie.
 It first aired on October 22, 2011.
 After Fred has broken up with Judy, he meets Kevin Cen's sister Talia, and becomes convinced that his new neighbor is a vampire.
 The Judy character does not appear, and Jennette McCurdy was replaced by Daniella Monet in the role of Bertha.